“The things you own end up owning you. It’s only after you lose everything that you’re free to do anything.”

 This has been my cocoon.
 And, now the shell is breaking.
 I am emerging into my own light.

 It’s been strange, to say the least, to travel all over the world virtually while sitting right here in this little, constricting nest.
-It’s surreal how limiting my environment has been to my own boundless curiosity, but I think it had to be.
+It’s surreal how limiting my environment has been compared to my boundless curiosity, but I think it had to be.
 All cocoons are.
 We emerge when we are ready.

 I am ready now.